Te-k/phpscanner/README.md

 PHP scanner is a tool for identifying php backdoors and php malicious code.
 It uses three different methods:
 * Check signatures through yara rules (these rules were gathered from ClamAV, [php-malware-finder](https://github.com/nbs-system/php-malware-finder) or created specially for this tool)
 * Check abnormal php syntax by reusing the [php-malware-scanner](https://github.com/planet-work/php-malware-scanner)
-* Check for abnormal MD5 by using a database of hashes for Wordpress and Drupal
+* Check for abnormal MD5 by using a database of hashes for Wordpress, Joomla and Drupal

 #### Usage